 Cross Device Journeys

-Just like your visitors jump across different channels before they convert, they do the same thing across their different devices too.
+Just like your visitors jump across different channels before they convert, they do the same thing across different devices too.

 According to Google research, there are different paths that are easily seen across different countries.

 In addition to this, and if your visitors are able to be tracked across devices, then you can see additional device attribution reports inside your Google Ads account.

 - Assisting Devices: Improve your device bid adjustments by seeing which devices assist others.